vishnukumarbp/Javascript-learn/README.md

 We’re going to call that special object the Object Prototype.

 <img src="https://user-images.githubusercontent.com/10495294/102712143-b4e7d100-42e4-11eb-87e5-4b1482178283.png" height="400" width="550" alt="Object prototype" />

+`__proto__` is a historical getter/setter for `[[Prototype]]`

+The `__proto__` property is a bit outdated.
+It exists for historical reasons, modern JavaScript suggests that we should use Object.getPrototypeOf/Object.setPrototypeOf functions instead that get/set the prototype.
+We’ll also cover these functions later.

 ### An Object with No Prototype